hi, i'm mitchell

 Mud Kitchen

 My nephews wanted a mud kitchen and the lockdowns were a perfect time to learn some woodworking.
-There's no code here, but a good exercise in project planning.

 Where I Worked